NSTiwari/GTA-Vice-City-Object-Detection-using-TensorFlow/README.md

 4. Open the ```label_map_util.py``` file and Edit **Line 132** by replacing ```with tf.gfile.GFile(path, 'r') as fid:``` with ```with tf.io.gfile.GFile(path, 'r') as fid:```.
 You will find this file in the following path: ```C:\Users\<your-username>\AppData\Local\Programs\Python\Python37\Lib\site-packages\object_detection\utils```

-5. Open GTA: Vice City game.
+5. Open the **GTA: Vice City** game.
 In the display settings of the game, change the screen to windowded mode and preferrably set the resolution to 1024x768.

 6. Open command prompt and run ```vice_city_detection.py``` and enjoy playing GTA: Vice City with real-time object detection.